JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% endraw %}
 ```

-TBD: Scope.

-- You have manually created new app reg to target tenant:

-> **AADSTS700213**: No matching federated identity record found for
-> presented assertion subject '02d...57d'.
-> Check your federated identity credential Subject,
-> Audience and Issuer against the presented assertion.

-- You update the subject to match '02d...57d'
+The request would fail with following error message:

 > **AADSTS700236**: Entra ID tokens issued by issuer
 > 'https://login.microsoftonline.com/f96...d2f/v2.0'
 > may not be used for federated identity credential
 > flows for applications or managed identities registered in this tenant.

-Okay adding this via _a new app registration_ is not the way to go.
+Connecting this federation via _a new app registration_ is not the way to go.
 Let's review documentation about [How and why applications are added to Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/how-applications-are-added):

 > A reference back to an application object through the application ID property<br/>